withastro/roadmap/proposals/0028-render-content.md

 export const renderEntryMap = import.meta.glob('src/content/**/*.{md,mdx}', { query: { SPECIAL_FLAG: true } });
 ```

+# Testing strategy

+- **`astro build` integration tests:** Ensure styles and component scripts are present when using `renderEntry` + MDX.
+- **`astro dev` e2e tests:** validate styles are added and removed when MDX styles and components are modified.

+# Drawbacks

+- Injecting styles via `renderEntry` requires access to the page's SSR result.
+This leads to failures in TypeScript files that may not be expected, and involves some level of tech debt to properly delay and inject assets.
+- Separating "rendering" from "getting" may be confusing to `Astro.glob` users.
+This is one more moving piece to explain, though [there are parallels to Nuxt 3](https://content.nuxtjs.org/api/composables/use-document-driven) that could help documentation.

 # Alternatives

 The main alternative to `renderEntry` would be modifying the internals of `Astro.glob` to similarly differ resource imports until a `Content` component is called.
 This is certainly possible, but has a 2 main caveats: